LanToaster/BO3_BulkEdit-Release/Bo3_BulkEdit_ReadMe.txt

 ########################

 Changelog:
+16.04.2021 - Initial Release
+ - Added the ability to to process "*.schem" files from newer Versions of WorldEdit.
 21.08.2020 - Initial Release
  - Complete Rewrite of BulkEdit, if you Update from a Previous Version, BulkEdit will upgrade your Configuration.
    Make a Backup to be sure though.